Skip to content

 3. Use the generated client

-Once the project builds, all generated types are available with full IntelliSense:
+After the project builds, the generated types become available with full IntelliSense support:

 // Constructor parameters are generated based on security schemes